 Upon contacting the admissions office, all patients receive a free screening assessment that is reviewed by medical staff to determine the correct level of programming to match the patient's needs.
-The over-the-phone assessment includes administering a self-rating scale called a Y-BOCS (adult) to help assess the severity and type of symptoms for patients with OCD.
-This helps us to determine an appropriate level of care.
-Once arriving for treatment, a patient and a psychiatrist will complete a thorough, in-depth psychiatric assessment.
+Once arriving for treatment, a patient and a psychiatrist will complete a thorough, indepth psychiatric assessment.
 Before programming, the patient and his or her behavioral specialist will develop a detailed individual exposure hierarchy specific to their needs.
 A patient will work to achieve as many challenges in their hierarchy as possible, with a goal of completing a predetermined percentage of the hierarchy system.